ivarrh/ivarrh.github.io/_pages/globalbioxphi.md

 <br>
   <h3><strong>Expressions of Interest</strong><h3>
 <p><small>
-  The coordinating committee will discuss all the proposals and send invitations by October 2025.<br>We aim at maximizing global coverage, which means that may not be able to accommodate multiple proposals from the same cultural group.
+  The coordinating committee will discuss all the proposals and send invitations by October 2025.<br>We aim at maximizing global coverage, linguistically and culturally, which means that may not be able to accommodate multiple proposals from the same cultural and linguistic region.
   </small></p>
 <form
   action="https://mscilab.com/forms/submit.php"